 Without the option to work remotely, these essential workers continued to work, sometimes without adequate personal protective equipment.
 One such worker was Achut Deng, a former Sudanese refugee who was working as the shift lead at a meat processing facility in South Dakota which became the site of 44% of the Covid-19 cases in the state.
 In an interview, Deng reflected: "I came to America thinking I can never go through hell...
 If people need food and I'm able to do that for them, then I'm just going to put my life to God to protect me and not get sick."
-Insufficient testing, crowded living spaces, and lack of protective equipment made farmworkers particularly vulnerable, with one study estimating that around 486,000 agricultural workers had contracted the virus as of January 2021, around 20% of all vii "Essential" services during Covid-19 were defined by the Department of Homeland Security and on a state-by-state basis.
-They were typically classified as industries that maintain critical infrastructure and services for which remote work is not practical, including food and agriculture, healthcare, and public transportation.
-While Covid made the term ubiquitous, states have always had lists of essential workers; for example, those who need to keep working during snowstorms.

-workers employed directly on farms.
-96 The virus swept across all industries, including warehouses, healthcare, and transit workers, with devastating consequences.
+Insufficient testing, crowded living spaces, and lack of protective equipment made farmworkers particularly vulnerable, with one study estimating that around 486,000 agricultural workers had contracted the virus as of January 2021, around 20% of all workers employed directly on farms.
+The virus swept across all industries, including warehouses, healthcare, and transit workers, with devastating consequences.